Tips to Help Busy People Master Story Structure and

 1. Prepare to Write a Book

-Use this time-proven step to turn an idea into a premise.
-Adopt a storytelling structure.
+Use this time-proven step to choose your genre.
+Turn an idea into a premise.
 Develop interesting characters.
 Design an intriguing plot.
 Form external, internal, and philosophical themes.
+Adopt a storytelling structure.

-In one sentence, the premise gives a story’s big picture and writer’s development strategy.
+In a sentence or two, the premise gives a story’s big picture and writer’s development strategy.

 - 11 Tips on How to Create Your Story Premise BEFORE You Write